Polar Β· Essential

 Where Threonine Is Found

 As an essential amino acid, threonine must come from food.
-It's found in good quantities in most complete proteins:
+It is found in good quantities in most complete proteins.
+Values below are approximate per standard serving: